 Snakes in Georgia

 Georgia is home to 46 different kinds of snakes and is one of the most snake-heavy states in the country thanks to its large coastal plain that supports a large variety of snake species.
-Beyond the eastern diamondback rattlesnake discussed above, Georgia is home to six different venomous snakes.
+Beyond the eastern diamondback rattlesnake discussed above, Georgia is home to six different venomous snakes, which include three rattlesnake species.
 It is illegal to kill nonvenomous snakes in Georgia.
 Deaths from snake bites are rare, but it does pay to be aware of different snakes that can pose increased risks.
 The following snakes in Georgia are venomous:

 - Timber Rattlesnake